Risk-Aware Aerocapture Guidance Through a Probabilistic Indicator Function

-Previous work has focused on improving aerocapture guidance performance by improving onboard density estimation within the FNPAG framework using recurrent neural networks and the Karhunen-Lo\`eve expansion. \cite{rataczak_density_nodate, sonandres_real-time_2025, albert_onboard_2023} Other work has also been done to reformulate the entry and aerocapture guidance problems to use convex optimization techniques to allow more flexibility in the objective function and constraints. \cite{rataczak_convex_nodate, tracy_cpeg_2022, zucchelli_two_nodate}.
+A variety of techniques have been employed to improve aerocapture guidance in uncertain conditions.
+Previous work has focused on improving onboard density estimation within the FNPAG framework using recurrent neural networks and the Karhunen-Lo\`eve expansion \cite{rataczak_density_nodate, sonandres_real-time_2025, albert_dimensionality_2025}.
+Others have reformulated the entry and aerocapture guidance problems to use convex optimization techniques to allow more flexibility in the objective function and constraints \cite{rataczak_convex_nodate, tracy_cpeg_2022, zucchelli_two_nodate}.
+Optimal control theory using backward reachable sets~\cite{nagabhushana_aerocapture_2025} and guidance based on machine learning~\cite{ghiugan_uranus_nodate} have been applied to aerocapture guidance.
 While these approaches can improve guidance performance and account for uncertainty, they focus on relatively small initial state dispersions and do not include failure modes (escape or impact) in the guidance decision-making process.

 In the present work, a risk-aware aerocapture guidance algorithm is introduced, which uses a probabilistic indicator of trajectory mode to inform and bias guidance commands.
-This paper considers low lift-to-drag-ratio vehicles employing bank angle steering, using the FNPAG predictor-corrector structure.
-The two main components of this algorithm are the indicator function and the corrective guidance command.
-A Gaussian Mixture Variational Autoencoder (GMVAE) will be used as the indicator function as it is a computationally efficient clustering algorithm and, once trained, can efficiently and accurately determine modal probabilities for a given trajectory.~\cite{dilokthanakul_deep_2017} When finding the optimal bank angle to minimize target apoapsis error, the probabilistic indicator function is evaluated to determine the probability of each mode.
+This paper considers low lift-to-drag-ratio vehicles employing bank angle steering in the FNPAG predictor-corrector structure.
+This algorithm consists of two main components: the probabilistic indicator function and the corrective guidance command.
+A Gaussian Mixture Variational Autoencoder (GMVAE), which is a computationally efficient clustering algorithm, will be used as the probabilistic indicator function.
+Once trained, a GMVAE can efficiently and accurately determine modal probabilities for a given trajectory~\cite{dilokthanakul_deep_2017}.
+When finding the optimal bank angle to minimize target apoapsis error, the probabilistic indicator function is evaluated to determine the probability of each mode.
 If the modal probability of impact or escape is too high, or the modal probability of capture is too low, the commanded bank angle is biased away from the predicted failure mode.
 If none of these thresholds are exceeded, the command from the numeric predictor-corrector guidance algorithm is executed.